munnasuprathik/MoveInSync_Movi/PENDING_ITEMS.md

 **What was done**:
 - ✅ Updated to mention "LangGraph Agent integration" instead of Groq
 - ✅ Added image upload feature to frontend description
-- ✅ Updated environment variables section with GOOGLE_API_KEY
+- ✅ Updated environment variables section with OPENAI_API_KEY
 - ✅ Added context-aware responses mention
 - ⚠️ LangGraph architecture section can be added if needed (detailed in PARTS_3_4_IMPLEMENTATION.md)